rng-guy/NFSMWBartender/README.txt

 The count ignores vehicles spawned through any Heavy / LeaderStrategy, the helicopter, and all vehicles that join the pursuit by detaching themselves from roadblocks.

-The CONFIGURATION (.ini) FILES for this set are located in "scripts/BartenderSettings/Advanced".
+The CONFIGURATION (.ini) FILES for this feature set are located in "BartenderSettings/Advanced".

+To DISABLE..
+ • ..a given customisation option, either delete its parameter group or the file containing it.
-To DISABLE this feature set, delete the entire "scripts/BartenderSettings/Advanced" folder.
+ • ..the entire feature set, delete all its configuration files or the folder containing them.